Multi-Workspace Executive Brief and Deck Builder

 5) Action Register Draft (PROPOSED_ONLY)

-6) Output Packaging Plan
+6) Publication and Packaging Plan

 - Google Workspace output steps (Docs/Slides).